awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 ## Tagging Lifecycle<a name="tag-lifecycle"></a>

 If you have opted to propagate tags to your Amazon EC2 instances, the tags are managed as follows:
-+ In most cases, when an Auto Scaling group launches instances, it adds tags to the instances during resource creation rather than after the resource is created\.
++ When an Auto Scaling group launches instances, it adds tags to the instances during resource creation rather than after the resource is created\.
-  + The exception is when you use a launch configuration to launch Spot Instances\.
-For this scenario, your Auto Scaling group adds tags while the instances are in the `Pending` lifecycle state\.
-If you have a lifecycle hook, the tags are available when the instance enters the `Pending:Wait` lifecycle state\.
-For more information, see [Auto Scaling Lifecycle](AutoScalingGroupLifecycle.md)\.
-If you need the Auto Scaling group to add tags to instances as part of the same API call that launches the Spot Instances, consider migrating to launch templates\.
-For more information, see [Launch Templates](LaunchTemplates.md)\.
 + The Auto Scaling group automatically adds a tag to the instances with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you attach existing instances, the Auto Scaling group adds the tags to the instances, overwriting any existing tags with the same tag key\.
 In addition, it adds a tag with a key of `aws:autoscaling:groupName` and a value of the name of the Auto Scaling group\.
 + When you detach an instance from an Auto Scaling group, it removes only the `aws:autoscaling:groupName` tag\.